 Since this is not a circular route, you’ll either have to cycle back to your starting point, or take a taxi back.

 I took a taxi from Coripe back to Puerto Serrano, which took about 30 minutes and cost 25 Euro.
 I thought this was quite reasonable given the length of the ride and the use of the taxi’s bicycle rack.
 You can find phone numbers for local taxis at the former train stations and in the route leaflets.

-Although it’s a lot of cycling and occasionally a bit steep, the route is well-supported.
+Although it involves a lot of cycling and is occasionally a bit steep, the route is well-supported.
 Friendly park rangers can give you information and are on call in case you have a problem with your bicycle.

 You can’t really reach the Via Verde by public transportation, but if you’re on a road trip through Spain, you shouldn’t miss spending a day riding this wonderful route.